Replay

 Children's games

-Inspired by artist Francis Alÿs’ Children’s Games, over 200 children from seven schools have worked with their teachers, filmmaker Rachel Bunce, and Into Film to create short films that celebrate and share the games they play and their creativity and ingenuity.
+What games do children in Rotherham love to play?
+Inspired by artist Francis Alÿs’ Children’s Games, over 200 children from seven schools worked with their teachers, filmmaker, Rachel Bunce and Into Film to create short films that celebrate and share the games they play.

 Archives of Play and Creativity